 Firefighter EMT Certification

 The written NTN (National Testing Network) Firefighter Test takes about 2.5 hours to complete, which means that a lot of material is covered.
-However, unlike the EMT Certification Exam, you don’t have to know everything about being a firefighter in order to pass.
-In fact, very little of the test will actually cover firefighting or emergency medicine.
+However, unlike the EMT Certification Exam, you don’t have to know everything about being a firefighter to pass.
+Very little of the test will cover firefighting or emergency medicine.

-The test itself is closer to an ACT or SAT exam than it is the EMT certification test.
+The test is closer to an ACT or SAT exam than the EMT certification test.
 You’ll be given multiple choice questions on:

 - Reading comprehension